Thad Balkman: Legal career

-In 1998 Balkman started his legal career at the Stanley Ward Law Offices in Norman, a small private practice where he practiced employment law.
+In 1998, Balkman started his legal career at the Stanley Ward Law Offices in Norman, a small private practice where he practiced employment law.
 Balkman then served as General Counsel for the Association of Professional Oklahoma Educators from 2001 to 2002.
 Balkman continued his legal career with Lee and Wells Law Firm where he continued to practice employment law.
 He then worked as General Counsel and Vice President of External Relations for Phoenix Motorcars, an electric vehicle startup company.
 In that capacity he testified before the United States Senate Energy Committee.
 He worked for the law firm that represented 1996 Republican candidate Steve Byas, who sued incumbent Oklahoma House of Representatives member Wallace Collins for libel.
 Balkman campaigned for Eric Hawkins in 1998, who lost to Collins.
+In September 2023, The American Law Institute announced that Balkman had been elected to the Institute.

 State legislature

-Balkman won the Republican nomination for district 45 of the Oklahoma House of Representatives in 2000, running against John English and Randy Boyd, and defeated Collins in the general election.
+Balkman won the Republican nomination for District 45 of the Oklahoma House of Representatives in 2000, running against John English and Randy Boyd, and defeated Collins in the general election.
 Balkman faced Collins for a second time in 2002, and retained his seat.
 Two years later, he faced Estelle Cash, and won a third legislative term.
 Balkman was subsequently named leader of the House Republican Caucus and the Appropriations and Budget Subcommittee on Health and Social Services.
 Balkman was a member of the Conference Committee that wrote Oklahoma's 2003 Tort Reform law, and was appointed to serve as a member of the National Conference of Commissioners on Uniform State Laws.
 He was voted out of office in 2006, and succeeded by Collins.